NDAK17001U Data-Driven Financial Models (DatFin)

 - The Capital Asset Pricing Model (CAPM)

 - Interest rate theory, bonds and management of bond portfolios

 - Selected financial models, e.g. Single index model (Sharpe's model), Black-Litterman model, CAPM

 - The ideas behind diversification and modern portfolio theory

 - Basic evaluation of financial portfolios and money managers

 - The basic theory of fixed income markets

-- Using Matlab to analyze financial data
+- Using Matlab to analyse financial data

-- Modeling, implementing, and evaluating basic trading strategies for risk management
+- Modeling, implementing and evaluating basic trading strategies for risk management

-- Applying mean variance portfolio theory
+- Applying mean-variance portfolio theory

 - Developing basic financial portfolios using quantitative analysis